Know Your Strengths

 - Labor market: Occupational outlook and the pay scale.

-This timeline breaks down how you should use our career resources each year at NYIT.
+This timeline breaks down how you should use our career resources over the four years you attend New York Tech.
 You’ll learn how to plan your time, build a well-rounded academic experience, and lay the foundations of a successful career.